About Tor: What, Why, How and Who is Tor?

 Tor stands for "The Onion Routing" and is typified by the "onion" layering in its signature network protocol.

 Tor is a low-latency, anonymity preserving, censorship avoidance, volunteer run network.
-It sits with other computers connected to the Internet providing network services to other computers connected to the Internet.
+It runs on volunteer contributed computers connected to the Internet providing network services to other computers or mobile phones connected to the Internet.

 Censorship avoidance is a property of the distributed nature of the Tor network.
 The network's computing resources are distributed widely across the globe.
 There are additional efforts by TorProject to produce variations of Tor, known as pluggable transports, which enable a more advanced Tor user to change the ways that Tor traffic looks on the network.
 This aspect of Tor is not covered in the article.

-Note that you cannot censor things which you don't know about.
+Note that one cannot censor things which one does not know about.
 Censorship is a product of surveillance.

 Volunteer run means exactly what it says.
 The TorProject funds some core infrastructure which is essential to the Tor network.
-An example includes the Directory Servers which we shall meet in the annex (part 3).
+An example includes the Directory Servers which we shall meet in the annex (part 4).
 The vast majority of participating computers in the network are run by people for their own reasons.
 Sometimes these are companies and their own reasons may include a "public relations" component, or maybe they just like to support the idea of free speech and people’s ability to avoid censorship or access content without being surveilled.
 The TorProject offers no payment for contributing towards the network; it is a personal choice by an individual or organisation.
-They contribute their own resources to the network.
+They contribute their own resources to the network for whatever reason motivates them.

 Why is Tor?